hpi-swa-lab/godot-squeak/README.md

 # Godot-Squeak

-Godot-Squeak is a Squeak/Smalltalk language binding for the Godot game engine.
+Godot-Squeak is a Squeak/Smalltalk language binding for the [Godot game engine](https://github.com/godotengine/godot).

+This is achieved by compiling a Squeak VM as a shared library and running it in a thread alongside Godot.
 Using this language binding, we now have access to the Squeak environment and ecosystem during development with Godot.
 This includes the Squeak debugger and advanced projects like [Sandblocks](https://github.com/hpi-swa/sandblocks).
 Workflows within Godot and Squeak remain largely unchanged and interact well with each other.